iWedmak/pm2-slack/README.md

 # pm2-slack

-This is a PM2 Module for sending events & logs from your PM2 processes to Slack.
+This is a PM2 Module for sending events & logs from your PM2 processes to Slack. ( Based on https://github.com/mattpker/pm2-slack )

 ## Install